walmartlabs/nocktor/README.md

 ## Attributions
 This module was born inside @walmartlabs, and commit history was wiped out when we ported it to a public module.
-These fine engineers worked very hard on this module, and they should get credit for it.
+These following engineers worked very hard on this module, and they should get credit for it.

 ### Ian Walker Sperber (@ianwsperber) -
 Original inventor and author of this module.
 Also a contributor to Nock.